mai linh au

 about me

-I am a 3D games artist experienced with Unreal Engine 5.
+I am a 3D enviroment artist experienced with Unreal Engine 5.
 My primary modelling packages are Maya and ZBrush, and I typically texture my work in Substance Painter and Photoshop/Clip Studio Paint.

 I love playing JRPGs and most indie games, especially roguelike/lites and Metroidvanias.
 I also enjoy crocheting, baking and composing and playing music on my violin and piano!